C: Cerino - Charles

 Kathryn tells us that Val ended his days in Tugun, Queensland, in a care home following a fall in his unit in North Bondi.
 He was unable to reach the phone to call for help and was at death's door when he was eventually found.
 He saw in the New Millennium and passed away at the grand old age of 96, having outlived his four younger brothers and sisters.
 "Uncle Walter was my favourite uncle and I regard his emigration to Australia as a great loss.
 It was nice to see that the world has not entirely forgotten him.
 He was a lovely man."

-The popular and stylish French middleweight was a regular visitor to the UK, making his first appearance in British rings during his three week 1958 tour.
+The popular and stylish French welterweight was a regular visitor to the UK, making his first appearance in British rings during his three week 1958 tour.
 Opponents ranged from novices Al Nicol and Tony Charles to more challenging experienced opposition that included Mick McManus and Vic Coleman.
+By then he was an experienced professional, having joined the paid ranks in 1949.

 He returned to Britain not once but twice in 1960, on this occasion appearing twice at the Royal Albert Hall, facing McManus during his March visit and Lightweight champion Mel Riss during his September visit; as well as making his British television debut against Tony Charles.
 Numerous visits to Britain followed during the 1960s.